 Don’t expect any big facilities or shops.
 While Xcacel Beach does have a few toilets and showers, there aren’t any restaurants, cafes, or water sports rental booths.
 If you plan on spending the day at Xcacel Beach, you’ll need to bring everything with you (as long as it abides by the Xcacel Beach rules) and all your garbage out with you.

 Xcacel Beach is the perfect mix of beach and jungle.
 Located just steps away from the roaring ocean is a lush jungle filled with vines, trees, and tropical plants, which is unique compared to other beaches in the area.

 You’ll also need to walk through the jungle in order to reach the Xcacel Cenote, a small swimming hole located in the same area as the beach.
-You’ll trek over a wooden boardwalk surrounded by green foliage before arriving at the hidden swimming hole.
+Before arriving at the hidden swimming hole, you’ll trek over a wooden boardwalk surrounded by green foliage.
 Where else can you explore the depths of the jungle while also going for a swim in the crashing waves of the ocean?

 Things You Can Do at Xcacel Beach

 Compared to other beaches in Mexico, Xcacel Beach isn’t the best place for water sports, loud parties, or beach games.
 It’s important to remember that the entire area is a protected nature reserve and sanctuary, which means it has to adhere to certain measures, unlike other public beaches.

 However, you can still do plenty of things at Playa Xcacel to keep you entertained.
 It’s also the perfect destination for those interested in just soaking in the tranquil beauty of nature without the noise or crowds of tourists.
 Whether you’re snorkeling with marine life or helping baby turtles swim safely to sea, you’re guaranteed to see that Xcacel Beach is unlike any place you’ll see along the Riviera Maya.

 1. Take a Dip in the Xcacel Cenote